osherjacobs/LabWork_Findings/bad-successor-lab-writeup-v3.md

 In testing against fully hardened Server 2025 DCs with LDAP signing enforced, SharpSuccessor intermittently failed to apply the `msDS-ManagedAccountPrecededByLink` attribute despite reporting success.
 The tool dropped the critical attribute write silently.
 Confirmed by querying the DC directly after each tool run.

-**Implication:** The detection rule will not fire if SharpSuccessor is used as the sole attack tool against a hardened Server 2025 DC — because the attack itself did not succeed.
+**Implication:** The detection rule will not fire if SharpSuccessor is used as the sole attack tool against a hardened Server 2025 DC where the attribute write silently fails — because the attack itself did not succeed.

 ---